SMARTlab-Purdue/Attack_Detection-Sim/README.md

 3. URDF has been modified to set the desired orientation of catvehicle model in the map and to turn off the camera sensor displayed during simulation.

 # Usage instructions
-1. Download the catvehicle_multi.launch to catvehicle_ws/src/catvehicle/launch
+1. Download the catvehicle_multi.launch to catvehicle_ws/src/catvehicle/launch folder
-2. Download the catvehicle.xacro  catvehicle_left_camera.gazebo  catvehicle_right_camera.gazebo to catvehicle_ws/src/catvehicle/urdf
+2. Download the catvehicle.xacro  catvehicle_left_camera.gazebo  catvehicle_right_camera.gazebo to catvehicle_ws/src/catvehicle/urdf folder
-3. Download the Real_world_sim.world to catvehicle_ws/src/catvehicle/worlds
+3. Download the Real_world_sim.world to catvehicle_ws/src/catvehicle/worlds folder
 4. source the workspace using following command source catvehicle_ws/devel/setup.bash
 5. launch the simulation environment for multi-vehicle attact detection simulation using following command